 Does this mean they won’t protest the change?

 No. A lot of babies (especially strong-willed babies) communicate very clearly that they are not happy with this change.
 Just like you would if your favourite pillow were to be taken away.

 I can’t promise there will be no tears.
 Remember that crying is a baby’s only way to communicate and release big feelings, we don’t want to silence them.
 Crying in the context of a responsive and loving family will not sever any attachment.
 But if we want to make shifts we do need to provide them with a certain amount of space and opportunities to learn new skills while we comfort and reassure them through this change.
-Just like if your little one was crying in their car seat while you’re driving 120km/hr you wouldn’t take them out to stop the crying.
+Just like if your little one was crying in their car seat while you’re driving 120km/hr, you wouldn’t take them out to stop the crying.
 No, you would comfort them and reassure them from the safety of their seat.
 Yes it might be uncomfortable for you listening to your little one crying, but ultimately what’s best for them and you is for them to stay in their seat.

 When your little one cries because you’ve changed something, they’re saying “Hey Mum, this is different, am I ok?”
 Your response can be, “You’re ok my love, I’m right here, and it’ sleep time, I know it is hard but you will get the hang of this new way of falling asleep.
 I’m here with you every step of the way”.
 If your little one cries, be comforted in knowing that this isn’t the cry of a baby who is abandoned or neglected, but rather the cry of a baby who is tired and frustrated and protesting you taking away her favourite pillow (so to speak).